net-lisias-kspu/KramaxAutoPilot/PluginData/KramaxAutoPilot/README.txt

 Please note that all plans from all your custom files will be merged to this file, as well any runtime plan you create.
 Any alterations from that plans will preserved on this file without changing the original.
-By deleting the plan from the user interface, it will be restore from the original file contents.
+By deleting the plan from the user interface, it will be restored from the original file contents.

 The "_FlightPlans.cfg" file will be overwritten every time, but none of